xapian/xapian-docsprint/howtos/spelling.rst

 Spelling data from deleted documents
 ------------------------------------

-If you're adding spelling data using TermGenerator, then spelling data from deleted (or updated) documents doesn't automatically get removed from the spelling dictionary when documents are deleted.
+If you're adding spelling data using :xapian-class:`TermGenerator`, then spelling data from deleted (or updated) documents doesn't automatically get removed from the spelling dictionary when documents are deleted.
 This is usually not a problem, can be if the topic area covered by a database moves significantly with time.

 References
 ==========